 Thermistors are electronic devices which sense temperature.
 As the temperature increases, the resistance decreases.
 Thermistors are used to sense outdoor air (OAT) and coil temperature (OCT).
+Refer to Fig. 13 for resistance values versus temperature.

-If the outdoor air or coil thermistor should fail, the control will flash the appropriate fault code (see table 3).
+If the outdoor air or coil thermistor should fail, the control will flash the appropriate fault code.
+(See table 3).